arelsayed/CommentAid/README.md

-# AskAli
+# CommentAid

-AskAli is a chrome extension that can help users to respond to online hate/misinformation about Islam and Muslims.
+CommentAid is a chrome extension that can help users to respond to online hate/misinformation online

-Right now the extension just opens a button that when clicked it will give you "Salam".
+After you select a text, you click the chrome extension and it will show you potential responses to the online text.

 ## Installation